spring-projects/spring-ai/README.md

 ## Building

-The project targets and build artifacts compatible with Java 17+, but requires JDK 21 to build.
-This is enforced by the maven enforcer plugin.
+The project targets and builds artifacts compatible with Java 17+, and requires a JDK with support for the [`-XDaddTypeAnnotationsToSymbol` javac argument](https://bugs.openjdk.org/browse/JDK-8373586), like Liberica 17.0.19+, for nullability checks.

+The recommended JDK is specified in the `.sdkmanrc` file, which can be installed and configured with the [SDKMAN!](https://sdkman.io/) tool:
+ - `sdk env install` to install the related JDK locally
+ - `sdk env` to use the related JDK

 **NOTE:** Building Spring AI requires components that depend on your specific CPU architecture (PyTorch for example).
 MacOS can seamlessly run x86 Java applications on ARM processors using Rosetta, but this will fail when building this project because it tries to download architecture-specific native dependencies.
 (Note: this is only an issue for building the project, not for consuming the libraries).
 If you are unsure if you have the correct JDK distribution for your CPU, run the command `java -XshowSettings:properties -version 2>&1 | grep os.arch` from a fresh terminal to validate that it matches your machine.